Hena Khan (she/her)

 Hena’s novels are often centered around her culture, community, friendship and family, and draw heavily from her own experiences.
-She is happy to divide her time between writing, presenting to children, educators, and others, and being mom to two teen boys.
-Whenever possible, Hena travels with her family, bakes, and reads books written by her favorite children’s authors.
-She lives in her hometown of Rockville MD.
+She divides her time between writing, presenting to children, educators, and others, and being mom to two sons.
+Hena lives in her hometown of Rockville, Maryland with her family but is grateful to get to travel a lot.
+Her favorite things are getting letters from kids, perfect cappuccinos, and reading in bed.

 Follow Hena on Twitter